Updated on 6 June 2025

 4 minute read

 A budget is a roadmap for your financial journey.
-It helps you take control of your money in the new year ahead.
+It helps you take control of your money.
 Use our budgeting tips to help you plan how to budget and save for that dream holiday.

 A budget helps you track your bills and other costs, know where your money is going, and put aside money correctly.
 It can also help you to achieve your financial goals.
 Creating a budget is an excellent way to take control of your finances and prepare for the unexpected.